openstack/openstack-ansible/doc/source/install-guide/configure-openstack.rst

     idle_timeout = 300
     max_pool_size = 10

-This would be accomplished through the use of the following configuration entry in ``/etc/openstack_deploy/user_variables.yml``:
+This is accomplished through the use of the following configuration entry in ``/etc/openstack_deploy/user_variables.yml``:

 .. code-block:: yaml